shadrech/React-Music-Player/README.md

 #React Music Player

-This is a React music player I created after learning React.
+This is a simple music player created using React.js.
 You can view a live demo [here](http://tatenda.info/react-music-player/index.html) where I used random instrumentals with album artwork which I have designed for clients in the past.
 See also [behance page](https://www.behance.net/gallery/48137829/Music-Player-App)

 ## Getting up and running